emodii/telegram-servermanager/README.md

 * Telegram bot

 ### Installing
+#### Telegram:
-#### Get a Telegram bot token:
+Get a Telegram bot token:
 * You need a telegram bot.
 To do this, send the command `/newbot` to [BotFather](https://t.me/botfather).
 Safely secure your token.
+* Add the used commands to your bot with `/setcommands`:
+     ```
+     run - run a command on your server
+     wake - wake a client up with WakeOnLan
+     start - start a service
+     stop - stop a service
+     status - get status of a service
+     ```

-#### Get your Telegram user_id:
+Get your Telegram user_id:
 * Send the message `/start` to [userinfobot](https://t.me/userinfobot) to get your user id.
 Safely secure your user_id.

 #### On your linux server:

-* Security notice: Create a new user with low privileges to run the bot.
+* Security notice: Create a new user with low privileges to run the bot (Example: "tgbot").
+  You can run it as root, but i recommend to use a low privilege user!
      ```sh
      sudo adduser tgbot
      ```
 * Install dependencies:
      ```sh
      # Debian/Ubuntu
-     sudo apt install python3 python3-pip python3-venv
+     sudo apt install python3 python3-pip python3-venv wakeonlan
      ```
 * Clone the repository:
      ```sh